cetz-package/cetz/src/draw/shapes.typ

 /// let (a, b, c, d) = ((0, -1), (2, -1), (.5, -2), (1.5, 0))
 /// line(a, c, d, b, stroke: gray)
 /// bezier(a, b, c, d)
-/// ```)
+/// ```
 ///
-/// = parameters
+/// - start (coordinate): Start position
+/// - end (coordinate): End position (last coordinate)
+/// - name (none,str):
+/// - ..ctrl-style (coordinate,style): The first two positional arguments are taken as cubic bezier control points, where the first is the start control point and the second is the end control point.
+One control point can be given for a quadratic bezier curve instead.
+Named arguments are for styling.
 ///
-/// = Styling
+/// ## Styling
 /// *Root* `bezier`
 ///
 /// Supports marks.
 ///
-/// = Anchors
+/// ## Anchors
 /// Supports path anchors.
-///   / ctrl-n: nth control point where n is an integer starting at 0
+/// - **ctrl-n**: nth control point where n is an integer starting at 0
 ///
-/// - start (coordinate): Start position
-/// - end (coordinate): End position (last coordinate)
-/// - name (none,string):
-/// - ..ctrl-style (coordinate,style): The first two positional arguments are taken as cubic bezier control points, where the first is the start control point and the second is the end control point.
-One control point can be given for a quadratic bezier curve instead.
-Named arguments are for styling.
 #let bezier(start, end, ..ctrl-style, name: none) = {
   // Extra positional arguments are treated like control points. let (ctrl, style) = (ctrl-style.pos(), ctrl-style.named())